Google has all my e-mail. (And I don’t. They merely let me access it with a browser.)

 But maybe it doesn’t matter.
 Things go well in this arrangement, don’t they?

-But even if everything is fine, and I don’t forget my passwords and don’t get hacked and won’t get locked out: it’s a bit like being a really unimportant guest living in a fancy hotel on a short-term lease.
+But even if I don’t forget my passwords and I don’t get hacked and I won’t get locked out: it’s a bit like being a really unimportant guest living in a fancy hotel on a short-term lease.
 They can kick me out any time, and keep all my furniture and other possessions, no questions asked.
 Thank you, I prefer my very own home, where nobody can kick me out, or at least renter protection laws, which don’t exist online.